Sports in the New York metropolitan area: Polo

+Quadball

+The New York Titans is a expansion team play in the Major League Quadball in 2015, also they're won their first league championship during the 2024 season.

 Rowing

 During the 19th century professional rowing (a.k.a. "crew" in America) was the most popular sport in the nation, and the waters around New York City were home to some of the most successful and popular competitors at the time.
 Amateurs also proliferated the area, and remain successful and influential in the sport, though professional rowing has been banned nationally for over a century because of corruption.
 Both college teams and clubs ply the traditionally popular Harlem River and other waters around the city.
 The Harlem River was the traditional rowing course for New York, analogous to the Charles River in Boston and the Schuylkill River in Philadelphia.
 On the Harlem's banks is the boathouse for the Columbia University crew, and the river is the home course for the university's crew.
 Since 1952, a large flat rock face, called the "(Big) C Rock" has been painted with Columbia's varsity "C".
-The river is used by crews from New York University, Fordham University, and Manhattan College, though the only university with permanent facilities currently on the river is Columbia.
+The river is used by crews from New York University, Fordham University, and Manhattan University, though the only university with permanent facilities currently on the river is Columbia.
 Formerly, a number of boathouses lined the Sherman Creek inlet off the river, but each was destroyed by suspected arson over the course of the 1970s.
 The last boathouse before the 1990's Peter Jay Sharp Boathouse to be on the creek was the Fordham Boathouse, which burned in 1977.

 Rugby league

-The city currently has one rugby league football club in the Brooklyn Kings who play in the USA Rugby League.
-New York City Rugby League have submitted a bid to enter in the UK's Rugby Football League, League 1 competition in 2021.
+The city currently has one rugby league football club in the Brooklyn Kings RLFC who play in the USA Rugby League.